TaiwoEnoch/Vet_clinic_database/README.md

 <a name="about-project"></a>

 # Vet_Clinic_Database
-This is a PostgreSQL vet clinic database create to make user to access animal database.
+This is a PostgreSQL vet clinic database created to make users to access animal databases.

 <a name="about-project"></a>